Rethinking Youth Gender Medicine Conference Programme

 • Barriers to research in gender medicine (Prof Alice Sullivan)

-• Pathways puberty blocker trial and why it does not comply with UK research regulations Dr. Sinéad Helyar)
+• Pathways puberty blocker trial: safety and ethics Dr. Sinéad Helyar)

-• Adverse effects of hormonal interventions in gender medicine (Dr. Hannah Ryan)
+• Hormonal interventions in gender medicine: what are the harms (Dr. Hannah Ryan)

 • Chair: Zhenya Abbruzzese